NCATSTranslator/reasoner-validator/docs/index.rst

 Reasoner Validator
 ==================

+This project has two components: one for TRAPI OpenAPI schema validation and the other for Biolink Model semantic validation.

-This Python module provides the :code:`validate()` method for validating any component *in any version* of the `Translator Reasoner API (TRAPI) <https://github.com/NCATSTranslator/ReasonerAPI/blob/master/README.md>`_ and `Biolink Model <https://github.com/biolink/biolink-model/blob/master/README.md>`_.
+In particular, this package provides the :code:`validate()` method for validating any component *in any version* of the `Translator Reasoner API (TRAPI) <https://github.com/NCATSTranslator/ReasonerAPI/blob/master/README.md>`_ and `Biolink Model <https://github.com/biolink/biolink-model/blob/master/README.md>`_.

 .. code-block:: python